Kxffie/CraftingPlus/readme.md

 You can find this datapack at https://modrinth.com/datapack/crafting+

 # Features (v1.20.1.3)
-- Any logs to sticks and chests
+- Logs to sticks and chests
 - Hay bales to Bread
 - Enchanted Golden Apple, but you have to use a regular golden apple to make it.
 - Wool to String